 Buyers want to feel a sense of status and achievement.
 They want to feel like their vendor relationship gives them a significant advantage over their competitors.

-Put the power of emotions in sales processes to work.
+Put the power of emotions to work.

 It’s easy to understand why putting these four key emotions to work increases the likelihood of winning new business by 50 percent.

-While marketers have an obligation to ensure the emotional needs of potential buyers are met throughout the customer journey, the sales presentation brings this together in a way no other piece of collateral can.
+While marketers have an obligation to ensure the emotional needs of potential buyers are met throughout the customer experience, the sales presentation brings this together in a way no other piece of collateral can.

 Let’s use an example – RaaStr’s own sales deck – to illustrate.

 We provide Revenue as a Service™.
 Our service helps customers transform their sales operations so they can get predictable results without the drama.